Ti-Yao/Add-HiRID-dataset-to-Postgres/README.md

 # Add HiRID dataset to Postgres

-# at the moment only adding the observation tables
+### N.B. only adding the observation tables for now

 #### 1 Download database and SQL scripts
 1. Download the HiRID repository to your computer. https://physionet.org/content/hirid/1.1